andresfpc/KDViz/README.md

-# KDVizUN
+# KDViz
-An R package for Knowledge Domain Visualization (Universidad Nacional de Colombia)
+An R package for Knowledge Domain Visualization

 ### Installing in R
 ```
-install_github("andresfpc/KDVizUN")
+devtools::install_github("andresfpc/KDViz")
 ```

 ##Manual
-See the documentation of the package in [this pdf](https://github.com/andresfpc/KDVizUN/blob/master/KDVizUN-manual.pdf)
+See the documentation of the package in [this pdf](https://github.com/andresfpc/KDViz/blob/master/KDViz-manual.pdf)